-All children are born sinful (Romans 5:12–19).
-Their natural self is destructive and unrighteous.
-That does not mean they aren’t valuable and worthy of love (Psalm 127:3).
-It means that they are not born with any natural “goodness” in them.
-That is why all children need discipline.
-Proverbs 22:15 says, “Folly is bound up in the heart of a child, but the rod of discipline will drive it far from him.”
+Proverbs 22:15 presents discipline as an antidote to foolishness: “Folly is bound up in the heart of a child, but the rod of discipline will drive it far from him.”
+Being wise is better than being spoiled.
 Discipline is critical for wisdom (Proverbs 29:15), and a child who obeys his parents will be wise (Proverbs 13:1).
-And even adults who do not heed correction will feel the consequences of their foolishness (Proverbs 10:13).